-To prevent ransomware, your users must be able to recognize it and learn how it happens.
-Ransomware is a type of cybercrime that holds data for ransom.
-Cybercriminals use malware to lock access to information on computer networks, mobile devices, and servers, forcing victims to pay to free their data.
+Ransomware is a type of malware and cyber crime that holds data for ransom.
+In this attack, Cyber criminals use malware to lock access to information on computer networks, mobile devices, and servers, forcing victims to pay to free their data.

-The most common method for launching a ransomware attack is with a phishing or spear-phishing email that encourages the recipient to click a link, download an attachment, or visit a website that is infected with malware.
+The most common method for launching a ransomware attack is a phishing or spear-phishing email that encourages the recipient to click a link, download an attachment, or visit a website infected with malware.

 Once the malware has trapped the data and, in many cases, shut down the company’s entire computer network, criminals demand payment.
-Typically, the payment is requested in Bitcoin – a cryptocurrency that is notoriously difficult to track.
+Typically, the fee is requested in Bitcoin—an almost untraceable cryptocurrency.

 Paying the ransom isn’t even the most significant blow for the victim.
-A complete system shutdown for a few days has dire consequences for most companies regarding operations and supply chain.
+A complete system shutdown for a few days has dire consequences for most companies regarding operations and supply chains.

-Even once employees are back online, IT services may remain slow for weeks and even months until the network is re-secured and scanned for traps left behind by the hackers to repeat the attack at a later date.
+Even once employees are back online, IT services may remain slow for weeks and even months until the network is re-secured and scanned for traps left behind by the hackers to repeat the attack later.

-An increasingly troubling trend is attacks that threaten data exfiltration.
-In the past, companies that had proper backups wouldn’t even engage with ransomware attacks.
+Another increasingly troubling trend is attacks that threaten data exfiltration.
+In the past, companies with proper backups wouldn’t even engage in ransomware attacks.
 They’d simply reset all their machines to a previous version and go on with their day.
-However, ransomware attacks have evolved and don’t merely hold data hostage.
-They threaten to release the data in the wild.
-In that case, you might find yourself paying the hackers to make sure they don’t release your client’s personal information, even if you have a backup.

 How Much Damage Does Ransomware Cause?

-Ransomware attacks are a growing trend, with a report published by insurer Beazley Group noted a 130% increase in this type of threat in 2020.
+Ransomware attacks are a growing trend, with a report published by firewall maker SonicWall noting a 105% increase in this type of threat in 2022.
 The damage caused by ransomware is far-reaching, hurting companies and organizations beyond the cost of paying to release their data.

-According to the recent Coveware Q3 Ransomware Marketplace Report, the damage done by ransomware can be divided into two primary costs: recovery costs and downtime costs.
+According to the recent Coveware Q2 Ransomware Marketplace Report, the damage done by ransomware can be divided into two primary costs: recovery costs and downtime costs.

-Preventing ransomware must be a priority, as evidenced by these Coveware research statistics:
+Preventing ransomware must be a priority, as evidenced by these research statistics:

-Companies and their employees must understand that ransomware does more than forcing a payment – it, in effect, causes the organization to stop functioning.
+Companies and their employees must understand that ransomware does more than force a payment—it, in effect, causes the organization to stop functioning.

 Consider these examples of real-world ransomware costs: